-Coppicing is a form of tree surgery with many years of tradition; one which we use to allow regrowth on specimens in Sevenoaks, Orpington and the surrounding areas repeatedly felled on the same stump.
+Coppicing is a form of tree surgery with many years of tradition; one which we use to allow regrowth on specimens in Sevenoaks, Tonbridge and the surrounding areas repeatedly felled on the same stump.
 This type of tree work promotes the growth of fresh shoots from the main stump.
 Tree surgeons often use coppicing as a management technique in dense woodland.

 Our own tree surgeons use pure coppice (one species), mixed coppice (multiple species) and coppice with standards (scattered species) techniques.
 Coppicing produces a fast-growing and sustainable source of timber without the need for the continuous planting of saplings.

-This is an important form of tree surgery, provided to customers in Sevenoaks, Orpington and Southern England, where we remove the upper limbs and branches to encourage a thicker, denser foliage after regrowth.
+This is an important form of tree surgery, provided to customers in Sevenoaks, Tonbridge and Southern England, where we remove the upper limbs and branches to encourage a thicker, denser foliage after regrowth.
 Pollarding is an ornamental practice and one that our tree surgeons use to keep specimens in a partially juvenile state.
 This increases the lifespan of the tree.